koszullab/metaTOR/docs/example/manual_curation_of_metator_MAGs.md

 # Manual curation of the contaminated MetaTOR MAGs with anvio

 The anvio [[1]](#References) manual curation of the MAGs is a step which is time consuming.
-However, it has very good performance to remove the residual contamination from metaTOR [[2]](#References) MAGs.
+However, it has very good performance to remove the residual contamination from metator [[2]](#References) MAGs.
 Indeed, if you choose to have a 500bp threshold size, small contigs allow to recover more complete MAGs, but they will also increase the noise and the contamination.
 Anvio is an anlysis and visualization platform, the general tutorial for metagenomic workflow is available [here](https://merenlab.org/2016/06/22/anvio-tutorial-v2/).
 Its manual curation is based on a clustering of both the coverage and the sequence of the contigs.
 As anvio is based on differential coverage across sample, you should put all your different libraries separated and you can use both shotgun and HiC libraries.
 Here we will just show the result with two different HiC libraries.

 ## Table of contents